Roger-505/doom_nexys/README.md

 - Custom messages displayed on 7-Seg display according to game events
 - PS2 keyboard support.
 I tried to do this, but was not able to figure out key up events, only key downs.
 - Full Plug&Play experience (No UART for game controls, game boots from plugging to +5V)
-- Expanded I-cache and D-cache (See swerv.config)
+- Expanded I-cache, D-cache, branch predictor buffers, or even ICCM support if possible (See [swerv.config](https://github.com/Roger-505/doom_nexys/blob/master/doom/nexys/fpga/rtl/SweRVolfSoC/SweRVEh1CoreComplex/include/swerv.config))
 - Optimized bitstream (Remove all unused logic from SoC; e.g. Accelerometer SPI, GPIO, etc.)
 - Sound support via Mono Audio Out jack
-- Custom 3D case for Nexys-A7 board (See this Mega65 emulator case as reference: https://www.printables.com/model/369914-mega65-nexys-a7-case)
+- Custom 3D case for Nexys-A7 board (See this [Mega65 emulator case](https://www.printables.com/model/369914-mega65-nexys-a7-case) as reference)
 - Network support via Ethernet port
 - At it's current state, this project barely runs on hardware, but has many bugs everywhere.
 A lot of debugging is needed.
 - Load both the bitstream and the U-Boot image in flash, without having the need of using an extra SD card for storage.
 This might be accomplished using Vivado tools, or the current OpenOCD framework.
 - Remove the dependency on Google Drive.
 I had to use it because I never got Git LFS to work.
 A better approach must exist.
+- Custom .wad file loading.